Skip to main content

 What about small employers?
 A business with 25 employees operates in a different legal and practical reality than a multinational corporation.
 As indicated in the table, key federal laws like the ADA and GINA have an employee threshold of 15.
 Businesses smaller than this are not subject to these specific federal anti-discrimination rules.

 While other state or local laws may apply, the federal landscape is substantially different.
 For employers with more than 15 but fewer than 50 employees, the situation is more complex.
-They are subject to the ADA and GINA, but may not be subject to the ACA’s employer mandate or its specific wellness rule framework if they do not offer or meet other criteria.
+They are subject to the ADA and GINA, but may not be subject to the ACA’s employer mandate or its specific wellness rule framework if they do not offer health insurance or meet other criteria.

 This creates a regulatory “middle ground” where programs are common but may lack the structured protections of the ACA’s five requirements.